New Features for Blackboard Tests

 You can re-grade a test that has been taken by students.

 Sometimes you may find out that a question in a Test is assigned a wrong score after students have taken the test.
 If you change it in the older version of Blackboard, you have to update students’ grades for this test one-by-one.
 In Blackboard 9.1 SP 13 you can re-grade students’ grades in a Test all at once.

 1. Move the cursor to the Test that you want to re-grade and then click the action link (the downward arrow).

 3. Follow the steps in the screenshot below to re-grade the test.
 The newly calculated scores will be posted in the Grade Center.

 You can do Item Analysis for a Test.

 Item Analysis provides statistics on test performance.
 It can help instructors identify test questions that might be poor discriminators of student performance.

-To learn more on how to access Test Item Analysis and how to interpret the analysis results, please click Item Analysis.
+To learn more about how to access Test Item Analysis and how to interpret the analysis results, please click Item Analysis.